simon-smart88/disagapp/inst/shiny/modules/prep_resolution.md

 **IMPLEMENTATION**

-This module uses the `terra::aggregate()` function.
+- This module uses the `terra::aggregate()` function.
 Covariates are aggregated using the mean of the cells.
 The aggregation raster is aggregated using the sum of the cells.

-Before decreasing the resolution you can choose to summarise the number of cells in each polygon, using either a histogram or boxplot.
+- Before decreasing the resolution you can choose to summarise the number of cells in each polygon, using either a histogram or boxplot.

-Choose a new cell width from the dropdown list - these are multiples of the existing width of the cells - and then click "Decrease resolution".
+- Choose a new cell width from the dropdown list - these are multiples of the existing width of the cells - and then click *Decrease resolution*.